-- Employment History – This section is used if you have only used Functional Headings in your Experience Sections without having listed your places and dates of employment yet.
-This is merely a LIST of your Titles, Company, City, Dates in reverse chronological order.
+- Employment History – This section is used if you have only used Functional Headings in your Experience sections without having listed your places and dates of employment yet.
+This is merely a LIST of your titles, companies, cities and dates employed in reverse chronological order.
 Depending on how you want to slant your résumé, you can begin the list with either your title or the company.

-- Community Service/Activities – In addition to educational and work experience, you should include other information reflecting the value and depth you can bring to an organization.
+- Community Service/Activities – In addition to educational and work experience, you may want to include other information reflecting the value and depth you can bring to an organization.

 - Publications -This is where you may list anything you may have published if applicable.

-- Additional Qualification – This is where you may list your computer knowledge, foreign languages, etc. if applicable.
+- Additional Qualifications – You may list your computer knowledge, languages spoken, etc.